jundalisay/spblist/content/en/research/ancient/jewish/old-testament/exodus/chapter-32.md

 ---
 heading: Chapter 32
 title: "The Gold Bull Calf"
-description: "In the third month, the children of Israel came into he wilderness of Sinai"
+description: "When the people saw that Moses delayed to come down out of the mount, they gathered around Aaron"
 weight: 8
 image: "/graphics/history/moses.jpg"
 ---